 You’re forced to wrap it in an Arc<Mutex<...>>, an Arc<RwLock<...>>, or use a channel.

-That race condition becomes a type error.
+That means a race condition becomes a type error.
 1

 Composable Error Handling